Hi! I am Dr Michael Szalay and today I am going to talk about revision surgery after breast implants.

 3/ Those who have large implants.

-Whilst revision surgery may be necessary with any breast implant, the use of polyurethane coated implants significantly reduces re-operation rates.
+Sometimes revision surgery may be necessary with any breast implant.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.